AleksandrHovhannisyan/aleksandrhovhannisyan.com/src/_posts/2021-07-03-eleventy-the-good-the-bad-and-the-possum.md

 ## The Bad: What I Don't Like About 11ty

 An honest review of Eleventy wouldn't be one if I claimed that the framework isn't without its flaws.
 Having said that, I still think this is one of the best static site generators around, and you should definitely give it a shot.
-Some of the points below borer on nitpicking—that's just how good 11ty is.
+Some of the points below border on nitpicking—that's just how good 11ty is.

 ### 1. It Requires More Configuration